Thank you for a very successful Annual Meeting !

 Glad you stopped by to visit our website.
 We hope you will find information easily.
-Below is the latest blog post followed by links to important information and details of the programs available from our office – feel free to stop by at 1127 East State Street, Cassopolis to talk to us first hand about your areas of interest.
+On the left banner you will find the latest blog post and below please follow the links to important information and details of the programs available from our office.

 Michigan Agriculture Environmental Assurance Program